sbhandari30903/MSCS532_Assignment4/README.md

 To run this locally go to PriorityQueue dir and run:
     python3 priorityqueue.py

-Heapsort and priority queue.pdf is the analysis report.
+Heapsort+priority_queue.pdf is the analysis report.